6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 The Four Paths of Anthropological Science

-The question that arose in the middle of the nineteenth century was this: Was the prehistoric world pre-Biblical?
+The question that arose in the middle of the 19th century was this: Was the prehistoric world pre-Biblical?
 And if Biblical accounts were unreliable, how could the past be known?
 How could questions of human origins be decided?
 How could the relationships between the varieties of humankind be determined?

 In the decades leading up to 1860, answers to these questions were quickly developing, as early forerunners to anthropology traveled the world, collected ethnographic data, offered theories for the origin of everything but human physical forms, and documented human variation in all its expressions.
 By 1860, there were four paths to answering these questions: prehistoric archaeology, physical anthropology, philology (the history of languages), and the description and synthesis of direct observations of living peoples (ethnography and ethnology).